DeekB1983/hass-openfan-micro/README.md

 ## 🌡️ Temperature Control

-The temperature control for the fan is software based and can be achieved by adding the following lines to your configuration.yaml file.
+The temperature control for the fan is software based and can be achieved by going to "Developer Tools → Actions → openfan_micro.set_temp_control"

 Enable:
 ```yaml